 High-level visual regions of the neocortex are thought to support distributed representations that are inferred to be less sparse than those of the DG and the CA3/CA1 regions of the hippocampus (Box 4).
 Population sparseness in the ERC is estimated at 7-10% [158], with high-level sensory cortices exhibiting similar or higher levels of sparseness (e.g., variable estimates [44-46]).
-Although lifetime sparseness does not directly translate to population sparseness, recent evidence suggests that V4 and inferotemporal cortex (ITc) have a sparseness of \sim 10% on this measure [159].
-It is worth noting that learning rates may vary according to neuronal selectivity and lifetime sparseness, resulting in differences in learning rates across neocortical areas and hippocampal subregions.
-Neurons in early visual regions that encode frequently-occurring features (i.e., edges) may have a relatively slow learning rate while neurons in higher visual regions and beyond (e.g., ITc and perirhinal cortex) may have a higher learning rate to support the encoding of less-frequently occurring, moreconjunctive features (e.g., individual objects) [12,160,161].
+Although lifetime sparseness does not directly translate to population sparseness, recent evidence suggests that V4 and inferotemporal cortex (ITc) have a sparseness of ~10% on this measure [159].
+It is worth noting that learning rates may vary according to neuronal selectivity and lifetime sparseness, resulting in differences in learning rates are hippocampal subregions.
+Neurons in early visual regions that encode frequently-occurring features (i.e., edges) may have a relatively slow learning rate to support the encoding of less-frequently occurring, more conjunctive features (e.g., individual objects) [12,160,161].

 Evidence from electrophysiological recording studies in high-level visual cortical regions such as the ITc in primates provides support for the operation of a similarity-based coding scheme - whereby related categories (e.g., dogs and cats) are represented by overlapping neuronal codes [17,40-43] (Figure I).
 Representational similarity analysis (RSA) of the ITc population response during passive viewing of pictures reveals coding of fine-grained categorical structure (e.g., of a set of animate and inanimate objects) - that is well fit by deep convolutional neural networks which have algorithmic parallels with feedforward processing in the ventral visual stream [17,40].
-While analogous similarity-based coding was observed using fMRI in the human homolog of ITc [41], there was no evidence for greater within-category (cf. betweencategory) representational similarity in any subregion of the hippocampus in a recent fMRI study [162] which found evidence consistent with the importance of pattern separation in episodic memory.
+While analogous similarity-based coding was observed using fMRI in the human homolog of ITc [41], there was no evidence for greater within-category (cf. between-category) representational similarity in any subregion of the hippocampus in a recent fMRI study [162] which found evidence consistent with the importance of pattern separation in episodic memory.
 Instead, similarity-based coding in this study was observed in the perirhinal and parahippocampal cortex - MTL regions that project to the ERC and that are typically considered to be intermediate zones (i.e., between the hippocampal and neocortical systems) in CLS theory.

 Figure I. Similarity-Based Coding in High-Level Visual Cortex.
-Representational dissimilarity matrices (RDM) reflect the correlation (i.e., 1-r, where r is the Pearson correlation coefficient) between the response of voxel patterns (fMRI in humans [41], right panel) or neuronal populations (electrophysiological recording in monkey [43], left panel) to a set of 92 object images.
+Representational dissimilarity matrices (RDM) reflect the correlation (i.e., 1 - r, where r is the Pearson correlation coefficient) between the response of voxel patterns (fMRI in humans [41], right panel) or neuronal populations (electrophysiological recording in monkey [43], left panel) to a set of 92 object images.
 RDMs are analogous in monkey and human ITc.
 The RDMs show that the representations of animate objects are similar, as are those of inanimate objects.
-In addition to this clear animate-inanimate distinction. object coding in ITc exhibits finer categorical structure (e.g., for faces, body parts), visible in these RDMs (also see [41]).
+In addition to this clear animate-inanimate distinction, object coding in ITc exhibits finer categorical structure (e.g., for faces, body parts), visible in these RDMs (also see [41]).
 Reproduced with permission from [41].